bowdenk7/attach-container-blog/README.md

 docker-compose up
 ```

-If everything worked you should get an ouput like this:
+If everything worked, you should get an output like this:
 ![docker-compose up output](images/docker-compose-up.png)

 and you should be able to navigate to `localhost:3001` and see the following: